There is now an option in V7.1 onwards that allows users to conduct Superposition runs with different doses and dosing intervals.

 for a predicted repeat dose scenario (10 doses) based on a half-life (user selected points, n=7) of ca. 3.5 h (program

 generated) using different doses and dosing intervals.
 The spreadsheet is updated when the module is run and shows

 considerable information in the form of plots and Cmin, Cmax and AUC after each dose.
 Another plot that can be useful for a variety

 of reasons is shown below (1st and last dose).
 There is also a summary table that specifies the actual data point times for the 1st

 and last doses.
-This can save a lot of time as to extract these manually from the thousands of values calculated can be very prolonged.
+This can save a lot of time as to extract these manually, from the many thousands of values calculated, can be very prolonged.